Wallsworth Hall

 Wallsworth Hall is a stately home in the parish of Sandhurst, Gloucester, England.
 It is a Grade II* listed building.

-The hall was featured in Simon Jenkins (2004) book 'England's 1000 Best Houses'.
+The hall was featured in Simon Jenkins' (2004) book 'England's 1000 Best Houses'.
 The hall was built on the site of a timbered house from the Tudor period soon after 1740 by Samuel Hayward, as a wedding present for his wife, Catherine.

 The oldest part of the building faces up towards the side garden and the main front was added a little later.
 The building still has many of its original features, including the magnificent staircase, which is thought to have been installed in 1753.
 In 1865 a top floor, new roof, two extensions and the off-centre clock tower were added which updated the building dramatically.
-In 1903 the whole estate covering 655 acre including land, houses and farms was split up and offered for sale.
-It was purchased at auction and many improvements were made, after 1943 all properties were put on the market including household items, fixtures and fine pieces of furniture were sold.
+In 1903 the whole estate, covering 655 acre, including land, houses and farms was split up and offered for sale.
+It was purchased at auction and many improvements were made; after 1943 all properties were put on the market and household items, fixtures and fine pieces of furniture were sold.
 The Hall was then used as a residential nursery and a training centre for nursery nurses.

-After 1953 the house spent much of its time empty until in 1987 the building was purchased by the Nature in Art trust, a registered charity, which spent 12 months renovating the building and now operates it as an art gallery.
+After 1953 the house spent much of its time empty, until in 1987 the building was purchased by the Nature in Art trust, a registered charity, which spent 12 months renovating the building and now operates it as an art gallery.